There is so much to contemplate when it comes to running your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the heat.
-Common complaints when the humidity is too low are dry air, congestion, and chapped skin.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
+Common grumbles when the humidity is too low are dry air, sore throats, and chapped skin.
 Improper humidity can even negatively impact wood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.
+Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues